MHan3n/Psych-Han/README.md

 # Psych-Han
-It's a tutorial for Psychology and Data skill learning If you think " Science with data just so diffcult to me" but you see others still learn and not blame, maybe this is your differnet.
+It's a tutorial for Psychology and Data skill learning.
+If you think " Science with data just so diffcult to me" but you see others still learn and not blame, maybe this is your differnet.
 I always can not work on the net with process,C#,Python,Markdown at all... but I know my creature is want to be a UI or UX so I would learn more basic data skill rather than giving up (^ A ^)